 Lucinda Williams is a lot more calm and serene than her current album--the brilliant and intense West--might lead listeners to believe.
 Speaking about her life and music from her adopted home of Southern California, the singer sounds spiritually unburdened.

-, an uncompromising look at love, loss, death, and redemption, has provided the Williams with a much-needed catharsis after a particularly trying time.
+It's clear that the recording of West, an uncompromising look at love, loss, death, and redemption, has provided the Williams with a much-needed catharsis after a particularly trying time.

 "The songs deal with a chapter in my life and they definitely tell a story," says Williams.
 "It's probably been the most prolific time in my life as a writer.
 I'd been through so many changes -- my mother's death and a very tumultuous relationship that ended badly-- so obviously there's a lot of pain and struggling, but it ends with a look towards the future."